apache/cassandra-sidecar/CONTRIBUTING.md

 ### <a name="async-handlers"></a>Asynchronous Handlers

-When [RestEasy](#resteasy) is not a suitable approach, use asynchronous handlers.
 Vertx has support for both asynchronous and blocking handlers.
 When using a blocking handler, you will take up a worker thread for the entire execution of the handler.
 This is similar to what the [traditional application servers](#traditional-app-server) do with their threading model, which doesn't take full advantage of the asynchronous and reactive benefits that vertx offers.